What to Do if You Suspect Sleep Apnea

 - Will my insurance cover oral appliance therapy?

 These are just a few examples to get the ideas flowing.
 Remember, there’s no such thing as a bad question when your health and safety are involved.
-Dr. Cooper is always glad to help.
+Dr. Clinton is always glad to help.

 Frequently Asked Questions

 How long does a sleep apnea consultation typically last?